-When I was growing up, at the foot of my bed was a chest full of toys.
-Afternoons typically consisted of tipping over the chest, letting all the toys spill out, getting down on my knees, and spreading them evenly across the carpet like a coat of paint.
-Then, standing, putting my chin in a thoughtfully clasped hand, and making a decision about which toys to play with that day.
+When I was growing up, there was a chest of toys at the foot of my bed.
+Most afternoons I’d tip over the chest, and let all the toys spill out, then get down on my knees, and spread the toys evenly across the carpet like a coat of paint.
+Then, I’d stand, survey my bounty, and make a choice.
 Today: my trusty dinosaur figure and He-Man.
 Holding each one in each hand, I would scheme about what great ordeal was going to be created today, then overcome after some sort of epic adventure.
 Who would be kidnapped, who would be rescued, which rivers would be crossed, who would fly, and who would gallop across the savannah fighting hyenas and bad-dream hypno-lions?

 Those were my two favorite toys.
 Looking back at them, I played more with that shabby dinosaur toy than I did with He-Man.
 Because He-Man, well, had to be He-Man.
 That’s all he could be, and he could only do the things I saw on the television show.
 He couldn’t shoot lasers out of his eyes, he couldn’t bend time, he couldn’t eat bombs.
 But dinosaur could.
 Dino could do anything.
 Good guy one day, showing his teeth and being the bad guy the next, able to fly one day, and eat force-fields the next.
 Next week, he could be brought over to a friend’s for the make-believe zoo.
 Dino was unlimited, because I wasn’t playing in someone else’s story, letting someone else do my pretending for me.